A practical guide to Confluence AI chatbot integration in 2026

 For teams with deep technical resources, there's always the path of building your own chatbot from scratch using frameworks like LangChain and setting up your own vector databases.

-Things to consider: This path is not for the faint of heart.
-It requires a significant amount of engineering time, deep expertise in AI, and ongoing maintenance.
-The costs to develop and keep it running are substantial, making it an impractical choice for almost everyone except the largest companies with very specific needs.
+• Things to consider: This path requires a significant amount of engineering time, expertise in AI, and ongoing maintenance.
+The costs to develop and keep it running can be high, making it a choice for largest companies with very specific, unique needs.

 Critical factors for choosing a Confluence AI chatbot integration